Skip to content Skip to footer navigation

 When I did my deep-dive on the Kmart pot, I discovered that my colleague Tracy had owned one for a couple of years.
 She used hers mainly for stovetop cooking and found the enamel on the outside had started to chip during that time.

-My Dutch oven is now almost a year old and I haven't noticed any chipping, but I mainly use mine for bread baking and I've noticed significant staining on the outside of the pot.
-It doesn't seem to impact functionality, it just doesn't look that pretty anymore.
+My Kmart Dutch oven is now almost two years old and I haven't noticed any chipping, but I mainly use mine for baking bread, and there is a lot of staining on both the inside and the outside of the pot.
+The staining doesn't seem to impact functionality, it just doesn't look pretty anymore.

 Aldi

-CHOICE staffer Bohdan says he has owned a larger Aldi pot for over five years and it looks "almost like new" with no enamel cracking.
+CHOICE staffer Bohdan says he's owned a larger Aldi pot for over five years and it looks "almost like new" with no enamel cracking.
+(I'm not sure what Bohdan's wash routine is but it seems a far sight better than mine.)

 The verdict